kelajatu/developer-profiles/backend/README.md

     Create, return, update, delete  - user skills array  1, 4, 5  that refrences skills table id

-Migrations:

-Function:

-//This is the old sqlite3 for local db set up

-development: {
-    client: 'sqlite3',
-    connection: {
-      filename: './dev.sqlite3'
-    },
-    useNullAsDefault: true,
-  },
+Initializing server (localy only): knex migration:latest knex seed:run

 To run server:
     - navigate to the /backend folder
     - 'yarn install'
     - 'yarn dev' OR 'nodemon'
+    - in the dotenv file use switch enviornment to production to use AWS_RDS server and
+    - or development to use sqlite3 server

 To run heroku logs
     -- install/login to heroku CLI